 Maximum cap per transaction: Lastly, there is also a maximum cap per transaction depending on your credit card issuer along with the amount of balance transfer amount.
 This means that some credit card issuers will allow you to transfer a balance from up to three other banks at one time, but a different bank may only allow transfers from two banks.
 So do take note that total amount may differ between credit card issuers.

 Balance transfers can help you to clear off your debt at a low or even 0% interest rate but this is of course if you make sure you stay on top of your payments and be diligent with your payments.

 Credit cards offer easy financing options which allow you to make large purchases in affordable payment plans also known as the Easy Payment Plan (EPP).

 Instalment payment plans or EPP are actually the same things.
 Essentially it is a feature which gives you the flexibility to use your credit card to make a payment for a substantial amount then repay it in instalments within a certain period.
-The duration of the instalments will depend on the financial institutions or credit card issuers.
+The duration for the instalments will depend on the financial institutions or credit card issuers.
 However, it usually ranges from 3 months to 24 months.

 Instalment payments are particularly useful for larger purchases such as electrical items and furniture.
 However, there are certain things you need to know to take advantage of this feature.

 Make sure it is a 0% interest payment plan: In order to take advantage of an instalment payment plan, make sure it offers you a zero percent interest rate.
 Depending on your credit card issuer as well as the participating merchants, sometimes there may be a one-off payment or other fees involved when you use this feature.

 Tip: Read through the terms and conditions, it may be a bit tedious but that’s how you will know whether there are any hidden costs in your purchase through instalment plan!